microsoft/MixedRealityToolkit-Unity/Documentation/InputSystem/HandTracking.md

 By default the hand joint prefabs are simple geometric primitives.
 These can be replaced if desired.
 If no prefab is specified at all, empty [GameObjects](href:https://docs.unity3d.com/ScriptReference/GameObject.html) are created instead.

+> [!WARNING]
-**Warning: Avoid using complex scripts or expensive rendering in joint prefabs, since joint objects are transformed on every frame and can have significant performance cost!**
+> Avoid using complex scripts or expensive rendering in joint prefabs, since joint objects are transformed on every frame and can have significant performance cost!**

 <img src="../../Documentation/Images/InputSimulation/MRTK_Core_Input_Hands_JointVisualizerPrefabs.png" width="350px"  style="display:block;">